petaverse-cloud/pv-docs-site/docs/petority/get-to-know/demo-mode.md

 # Petority's Demo Mode
 Petority **Demo Mode** is a specialized feature that allows users **to experience** the application's functionalities using simulated data before purchase.

-“This feature proves highly beneficial for new or prospective users, providing them with an opportunity to explore the application's interface and features.
+This feature proves highly beneficial for new or prospective users, providing them with an opportunity to explore the application's interface and features.

 ![demo](/img/demo/Demo.jpg)